tow02/XSS-Demo/README.md

 ## Cross-site scripting (XSS) Example

-In this example, I'm going to simulate the situation where the user1 creates the content for blog and it lives inside `<script></script>` html tag.
-Then, we are going to let the user2 goes to view user1's blog page.
+In this example, we are going to simulate the situation where the `user1` creates the content for blog and it lives inside `<script></script>` html tag.
+Then, we are going to let the `user2` goes to view `user1's` blog page.

 On `/app/views/blogs/show.html.erb`, we will render `@blog.content` as `HTML` instead of plain text by using `raw`, `<%== %>`, `sanitize`, and `.html_safe` to see which one is the safest function to use.